Here’s what you need to know:

 Daily health self-screening

-To help slow the spread of COVID-19, daily temperature checks and health self-screening are required for students and employees.
+To help slow the spread of COVID-19, daily temperature checks and health self-screenings are required for students and employees.
 The daily health self-screening form is available at selfscreen.utk.edu or through the Tennessee app.

-The university will work in coordination with the Knox County Health Department to perform contact tracing.
+The university works in coordination with the Knox County Health Department to perform contact tracing.

-The contact tracing team’s role is to check on a student or employee who has (or may have) COVID-19 or been exposed, help connect them to support resources, provide guidance, and help contact others who may need to take precautions.
+The contact tracing team’s role is to check on the situation of a student or employee who has (or may have) COVID-19 or been exposed, help connect them to support resources, provide guidance, and help contact others who may need to take precautions.

-Anyone who submits a self-isolation form will be contacted by the university contact tracing staff within 24 hours, but the response time can vary depending on case loads.
+Anyone who submits a self-isolation form is contacted by the campus contact tracing staff—generally within 24 hours, but the response time can vary depending on case loads.

-Students and employees are asked to promptly respond to communications (text, call, or email) from local health authorities and the university’s contact tracing team.
+Students and employees are asked to promptly respond to communications (text, call, or email) from local health authorities and the campus contact tracing team.